Lduignan1/retrofitting_nlp_project/README.md

 ## Data you need

-- Word vector file (either in .gz, .txt or generic file format) (should have one word per line followed by its vector representation (space delimited))
+- Word embeddings file either in .gz, .txt or generic file format (should have one word per line followed by its vector representation (space delimited))

 ## Usage